PabloskyPP/PabloskyPP/README.md

 - 🌱 I’m currently learning on programming and high statistic analysis skills
 - 💞️ I’m looking to collaborate in researchs on human behaviour.
 - 📫 You can reach me via GitHub messages.
-- ⚡ Fun fact: Don Patch
+- ⚡ Fun fact: Bobobo

 <!---
 PabloskyPP/PabloskyPP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.